Mehdibabaeii/CannaFeatML/README.md

 ## Notes

-- This project builds on the methodology of Abdelwahab et al. (2022), adapted for **plant phenotyping**.
+- We adapt and extend the framework by Abdelwahab et al. (2022) to a **multi-class phenological classification** problem in plants.
+The pipeline uses an ensemble of machine learning techniques for feature selection and a linear SVM for classification.
 - The pipeline is generalizable to other **multi-class biological classification** problems involving **combined genomic and phenotypic datasets**.

 ---